Rocsg/FijiRelax/paper.md

 * **Advanced users**: This mode can be used by scientists with programming skills.
 Load the sample BeanShell scripts provided in the Zenodo archive by dragging them into the Fiji interface and run the scripts to reproduce the results shown in \autoref{fig:figure1}: import a dataset, convert it to an HyperMap (see \autoref{fig:figure1}-e), compute the parameter maps.
 Then, adapt these scripts to your needs, including processing your own data and batch-processing multiple experiments.

 * **Developers**: for programmers fluent with Java and Maven.
 Start by exploring the FijiRelax API: [API Overview](https://javadoc.io/doc/io.github.rocsg/fijirelax/latest/index.html).
-Build your own tools on top of the FijiRelax library, provided as a jar file hosted at maven central repository ([Artifact](https://search.maven.org/artifact/io.github.rocsg/fijirelax)), by indicating FijiRelax as a dependency in your POM file.
-FijiRelax is hosted on a github public repository ([https://github.com/rocsg/fijirelax](https://github.com/rocsg/fijirelax)) and developers can offer to contribute to its development, and extend it by requesting features or proposing new features.
+Build your own tools on top of the FijiRelax library, provided as a jar file hosted at maven central repository ([Artifact](https://search.maven.org/artifact/io.github.rocsg/fijirelax)), by indicating FijiRelax as a dependency in your POM file and run the unit tests.
+FijiRelax is hosted on a github public repository ([https://github.com/rocsg/fijirelax](https://github.com/rocsg/fijirelax)) and developers can offer to contribute to its development, and extend it by requesting features, or proposing new features.

 FijiRelax works efficiently with a wide range of data (see \autoref{fig:figure1}-b) and is suitable for large 3D datasets and time-lapse experiments.
 We believe that FijiRelax will facilitate the implementation of quantitative MRI approaches to open new avenues in MRI-based tissue phenotyping.